BU-KABlab/PANDA-BEAR/documentation/installation.md

 The Linux SDKs do not come with examples, download the Windows or Mac zip files and extract the "Examples" folder.

-# 2. Setting up your Python Environment
+# 2. Setting Up Your Python Environment

 [UV](https://docs.astral.sh/uv/) by Astral is highly recommended (along with ruff) but you can also use `pip` to setup your environment.